jsahlmann/prgsieve/documentation/starting.md

     REM With the following line you can stop executing before closing for development purposes REM set /p Var1 = "Enter for end"

-This batchfile opens it with the program prgsieve.
+This batchfile opens it with the program ProgSieve.

-The parameter %1 provides the path and the file name for the further processing with prgsieve.
+The parameter %1 provides the path and the file name for the further processing with ProgSieve.

 Example: E:\SAS_works\project_1\analysis_1\pgm\main.sas